isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 Authorization
 =============

 The ISB-CGC APIs can be used via R and python.
 Some of the APIs - such as the programs, samples, and cases - can be accessed without authorization.
-APIs that call on information saved in a users account, such as the cohorts and gcp APIs, necessarily require account information to access.
+APIs that call on information saved in a users account, such as the cohorts and gcp APIs, necessarily require account authorization to access.

 In order to access the APIs that require ISB-CGC authorization, you will need to generate a credentials file on your local machine or on your VM.
 To load your credentials into your command line interface: